 That big chub struggling in front of a fish is hard to resist.
 Obviously, in order for these types of presentations to be real effective, you have to have fish dialed on to the spot and the fish have to be concentrated or sitting on a spot is bad use of time.

-Besides classic sharp breaking main lake structure and deep rocks where rigging and jigging can really shine, another great overlooked bet when temps do cool down is shallow weeds and rocks.
-Bull rushes can get really good again in the fall and cabbage and coon tail can both hold fish.
+Besides classic sharp breaking main lake structure and deep rocks where rigging and jigging can really shine, another great overlooked walleye fishing bet when water temps do cool down is shallow weeds and rocks.
+Bullrushes can get really good again in the fall and cabbage and coon tail can both hold fish.
 Particularly a top location in weeds in the fall are subtle dish bowls or troughs where slightly deeper water forms open pockets in weeds.
 These locations load up with fish as well in the fall when water temperatures start dropping.

 By monitoring the environment where fish are living and making good decisions, you can capitalize on great fall fishing but remember that the date on the calendar means nothing.
 Everything revolves around cool nights and cold mornings.